kevinponce/keivnponce-blog/content/blog/tensorflow-image-recognition-on-mac/index.md

 date: "2019-08-03T22:12:00.121Z"
 tags: ["python"]
 header: { type: 'icon', bgColor: '#4B8BBE', icon: 'python' }
+description: How to use Tensorflow image recognition on macbook
 ---

 Here is a simple tutorial on getting tensorflow zoo models image recognition.